M.U.R.P., UCLA Luskin School of Public Affairs

-BA Urban and Environmental Policy, Occidental College; MURP, UCLA
+B.A. in Urban and Environmental Policy, Occidental College

-Madeline Wander is a UCLA Urban Planning doctoral student and a graduate student researcher at the UCLA Lewis Center for Regional Policy Studies.
-Her research examines transportation disparities and justice amidst the changing geography of low-income communities of color from cities to suburbs.
+Madeline Wander is a UCLA Urban Planning PhD candidate and a graduate student researcher at the UCLA Institute of Transportation Studies and the UCLA Lewis Center for Regional Policy Studies.
+Her research examines transportation disparities and justice amidst the changing geography of low-income communities of color, particularly in suburbs.
 Madeline holds a BA in Urban and Environmental Policy from Occidental College and a Master’s in Urban and Regional Planning from UCLA.
 Madeline sits on the Board of Directors of the Center on Race, Poverty, and the Environment.

 Prior to pursuing her PhD, she was a Senior Data Analyst at the USC Program for Environmental and Regional Equity (now USC Equity Research Institute) where she worked with community-based organizations, foundations, and government agencies on research around equitable urban planning, social-movement building, and environmental justice.
 Prior to that, she was involved in a variety of organizing efforts, including the affordable housing coalition Housing LA and Barack Obama’s 2008 presidential campaign in Colorado.

 Madeline is co-author of several publications, including: Housing Affordability and Commute Distance (Urban Geography); Carbon trading, co-pollutants, and environmental equity: Evidence from California’s cap-and-trade program (PLoS Medicine); The Haves, the Have-Nots, and the Health of Everyone: The Relationship Between Social Inequality and Environmental Quality (Annual Review of Public Health).

 Madeline lives in northeast Los Angeles with her partner Ben and their children Hannah and Noah.